Renewal and Refinancing #Featured articles

 VRM and ARM: Same Starting Point, Different Outcomes

 Borrowers who put less than 20% down on their mortgage must purchase high-ratio default insurance from the Canada Mortgage and Housing Corporation (CMHC).
-This insurance protects the lender if they default on their mortgage.
-These mortgages are known as insured mortgages.
+This insurance protects the lender if the borrower defaults on the mortgage, known as an insured mortgage.

 As this insurance reduces the risk for the lender, the lender can offer the borrower a bigger discount on the interest rate.
 For the two years between March 2020 and March 2022, when the prime rate had dropped to 2.45%, clients were booking insured mortgages at discounts of 1% to 1.20% from the prime rate, effectively carrying rates around 1.40% on average at nesto.